jflex-de/jflex/tex/porting-and-parsers.md

 This works as expected on all well formed JLex specifications.

-Since the statement above is somewhat absolute, let’s take a look at what “well formed” means here.
+Since the statement above is somewhat absolute, let’s take a look at what *well formed* means for this purpose.
 A JLex specification is well formed, when it

 -   generates a working scanner with JLex

--   doesn’t contain the unescaped characters `!` and ``
+-   doesn’t contain the unescaped characters `!` and `~`

     They are operators in JFlex while JLex treats them as normal input characters.
 You can easily port such a JLex specification to JFlex